shreyaprabhakar7/Handwritten-character-recognition-ICR/README.md

 ## HANDWRITTEN TEXT RECOGNITION

-In this project we are basically focusing on Handwritten character recignition in official documents containing characters in textboxes. we will be using the form/document images present in the input section of this repo.
+In this project we are basically focusing on Handwritten character recignition in official documents containing characters in textboxes. we will be using the form/document images present in the images section of this repo.

 #### STEPS FOLLOWED ARE: